AnryYang/anryyang.github.io/_pages/about.md

 Research Interests
 ======
 - Databases and data management: graph query processing, similarity search
+- The Web and information retrieval: search and ranking, recommendation, web mining
-- Data mining and machine learning: clustering and community detection, graph representation learning
+- Data mining and machine learning: social network analysis, graph representation learning

 <!-- I welcome enquiries on potential collaborations on interesting topics.
 Note that, in the papers, every coauthor needs to make substantial contributions to qualify him/her for authorship and the order of authors in the byline reflects the magnitude of contribution. -->